Working PaperVersion 2.0July 2026

 From extraction to emergence

-Most technology models the user from the outside.
-Emergence-optimised technology helps the user become more transparent to themselves.
+Most technology models the user from the outside — prediction, capture, engagement.
+Emergence-optimised technology treats the user as a fold and helps them become more transparent to themselves.